 - Bishop of Birkenhead, Julie Conalty - Deputy lead, survivor engagement

-National Safeguarding Steering Group (NSSG)
+National Safeguarding Steering Group

-The Independent Safeguarding Board, ISB, was set up in 2021, following a decision by the Archbishops' Council and House of Bishops in 2020 to support the development of an independent structure to deliver professional supervision and quality assurance across its safeguarding activities.
+The Independent Safeguarding Board, ISB, was set up in 2021, following a decision by the Archbishops' Council and House of Bishops to support the development of an independent structure to deliver professional supervision and quality assurance across its safeguarding activities.
 The 2020 IICSA Report gave new momentum to this decision.

-The National Safeguarding Team (NST)
+National Safeguarding Team

-- Interim National Director of Safeguarding - Zena Marshall
+- Director of Safeguarding - Alexander Kubeyinje

-- Deputy Director, Development - David Worlock
+- Deputy Director, Development - Julie O'Hara

 - Deputy Director, Partnerships - Nathalie Ballard